Drug Evaluation Committee Current Status and Issues of eConsent in Drug Development

 April 2022

-Therefore, Task Force 3 of the Electronic Clinical Trial Information Subcommittee for FY2020-2021 conducted a questionnaire survey on the spread of eConsent in domestic clinical trials, surveyed service providers handling eConsent in Japan, and summarized the merits and considerations when introducing eConsent, as well as overseas and domestic regulations.
-The results are summarized in this report.
+Therefore, in FY2020-2021 Electronic Standard for Medical Information Expert CommitteeTask Force 3 conducted a questionnaire survey on the spread of eConsent in domestic clinical trials, surveyed service providers handling eConsent in Japan, and summarized the benefits and considerations when introducing eConsent, as well as overseas and domestic regulations.

-We hope that this report will promote discussion of eConsent among not only pharmaceutical companies but also other parties involved in clinical trials, promote more patient-centered clinical trials, fully utilize the inherent advantages of eConsent, and help streamline operations and promote the spread of eConsent.
+We hope that this report will promote discussion of eConsent among not only pharmaceutical companies but also other parties involved in clinical trials, promote more patient-centered clinical trials, fully utilize the inherent advantages of eConsent, and help streamline operations and promote the use of eConsent.

-Japan Pharmaceutical Manufacturers Association, Committee on Drug Evaluation
+Japan Pharmaceutical Manufacturers Association Drug Evaluation Committee

-Electronic Information Subcommittee 2021 Task Force 3
+Electronic Standard for Medical Information Expert Committee 2021 Task Force 3

 Current Status and Issues of eConsent in Drug Development (1.1MB)